What Depression in the Elderly Looks Like & How to Get Help

 Estimates vary, but depressive disorders are thought to affect about 10 to 20 percent of older people worldwide.
 In the U.S., the numbers vary based on factors like treatment settings and the specific kinds of depression.
 According to the American Academy of Family Physicians (AAFP), between 17 and 37 percent of elderly patients in primary health care environments have been recognized as having depression.
 Here are some of the most common types of depressive disorders in older adults:

-• Major depression: This condition is characterized by several symptoms (such as those listed above) that are severe enough to interfere with most everyday situations.
+- Major depression: This condition is characterized by several symptoms (such as those listed above) that are severe enough to interfere with most everyday situations.
 It can be very debilitating.
 And it can last anywhere from two weeks to two years or longer.
-The Centers for Disease Control and Prevention (CDC) says that major depression may affect up to five percent of the general senior population in the U.S. However, that number increases to 11.5 percent of seniors in hospitals and 13.5 percent among seniors receiving home health care.
+The Centers for Disease Control and Prevention (CDC) says that major depression affects four percent of seniors who are 70 and older.
+However, that number increases to 11.5 percent of seniors in hospitals and 13.5 percent among seniors receiving home health care.
 The AAFP says that the condition tends to be most common in adults over the age of 70 who have medical illnesses and are hospitalized or reside in other kinds of care institutions.

 Regardless of the type of depression you or a loved one may have, it's important to seek treatment.
 Geriatric depression can increase the risk of death from other medical conditions such as cardiac disease.
 It can also make it more difficult to recover and rehabilitate after illness, injury, or surgery.